 Anything in blue font and underlined is a direct link to a product we use, have used or personally recommend.
-We are happy to provide these for your own benefit, because we like to share exactly what has worked well for us.
+We are happy to provide these for your own benefit, because we like to share exactly what has worked well for us and others.

 Two episodes included – 99 minutes.
 “In part one of this video, our nine week old puppies demonstrate how to teach the two core concepts that attention is a behavior, and that distractions are cues for attention.
 In part two, filmed one week later, the puppies demonstrate advanced distraction work and specialized distraction exercises for different venues, including switching between “show” and “obedience” modes, and foundation for attention heeling.
 While the lessons in the video are demonstrated by very young puppies, the protocols are the same as those in Jane Killion’s extremely popular “Attention as a Behavior” seminar and are perfect for dogs of all ages.” – Jane Killion